champwise/Timesheet-API/README.md

 # Timesheet-API
-API to to interface with SQL database for mobile app.
+API to interface with SQL database for mobile app.